uswds/uswds-site/pages/about-our-work/research-strategy.md

 ### Usability Testing

 The best way to learn how well the Standards are working is to watch people using them.
-You can sign up to have researchers on the Draft U.S. Web Design Standards team conduct a usability study with your users and collect feedback on your product.
+You can sign up to have researchers on the U.S. Web Design Standards team conduct a usability study with your users and collect feedback on your product.
 This benefits us both: we get feedback on how well the Standards work in different contexts and you get direct user feedback on your product.

 #### Package 1 - Remote Usability Evaluation
 We will recruit users of your product -- usually no more than 20 -- and observe them using it via remote, online web conferencing tools.
 This approach is meant to highlight high level issues that your users are experiencing and provide guidance on future iterations of your product.
 Your team is encouraged to observe the sessions; our researchers will report back their findings.